sofiabsilva/100-days-of-code/log.md

 **Today's Progress**: Got mockup images for the individual pages of each gallery item, started trying them out with photoshop, did a few FreeCodeCamp lessons and continued styling the pages of the site.

 **Thoughts:** Spent HOURS looking for frame mockups , found some cool psd ones for free at www.anthonyboyd.graphics ; https://www.freepik.com/ and https://graphicburger.com/ for this reason didn't get to code much.

+### Day 27: May 26, 2018
+#### :mortar_board: Building Tubbie Arts website

+**Today's Progress**: Today I did more design than coding again, had to edit some photos and mockups on photoshop still a lot to work on, my computer is super slow which is not helping.

+### Day 28: May 27, 2018
+#### :mortar_board: Building Tubbie Arts website
+Day 28: Basically same as yesterday!
+Still putting things together on photoshop and planing content for the website.
+Technically no real coding today...
+I'm aware that I'm failing the challenge but I'll keep going anyway, will add hard coding days after the 100th.